Document Tree

 This process can be highly individualized depending on the project, and Intershop does not provide strict guidelines for extending or modifying the pipelines.

-Example scenario: Images generated from a build of the develop branch should be deployed to the INT environment without additional confirmation.
+Images generated from a build on the develop branch should be deployed to the INT environment without additional confirmation.
 However, images associated with a tag starting with "version/" should not be automatically deployed to the UAT environment.
 Instead, a pull request must be created for such images, and a reviewer must approve the pull request prior to deployment.

-Fundamentally, there are the following options to extend the CD pipeline to include another environment:
+Basically, there are the following options for extending the CD pipeline to include another environment:

 ...